What Should I do if My Child Is Sick?

 Our teachers and schools are here to support your child’s learning, and your child’s well-being is important to us.

 Children who are sick should not attend school.
-Public health officials strongly urge anyone with cold or flu-like symptoms, such as a cough, fever, runny nose, sore throat, and headache, to remain at home.
+Public health officials strongly urge anyone with cold or flu-like symptoms, such as a cough, fever, runny nose, sore throat, or headache, to remain at home.
 Children should stay home until they improve, which means no fever, and other symptoms are clearly improving for a couple of days.